Shoulder Dystocia Symptoms

 A mother gives birth in a delivery room while holding her partner's hand.

-Shoulder dystocia is a condition that happens during childbirth when a baby’s head passes through, but one or both shoulders get stuck inside the pelvis.
+Shoulder dystocia is a condition that happens during childbirth when a baby’s head passes through, but one or both shoulders get stuck behind the pelvic bone.

 If shoulder dystocia symptoms are present, quick action is essential to ensure the safety of both the baby and the mother.